Postcode:

 Content Managers should have good leadership skills and be able to communicate well with people from a range of backgrounds.
 It’s important that you understand the audience you’re working with and have a strong knowledge of current affairs.
 Content Managers must be able to come up with creative ideas quickly.
 FAQs

-There is one course available for people who want to become a Content Manager.
+There are 4 courses available for people who want to become a Content Manager.

 Possible job outcomes: